Skip to main content

 Registering an instance in a private network

-To register an instance (SQL Server) or database (Oracle) in a private network with no external connectivity, the following endpoints need to be available in the VPC with association to the subnets where SQL servers are present.
-Ensure the interface endpoints allow port 443 in the attached Security Group.
+To register an instance or database in a private network without external connectivity, make the required endpoints available in the VPC and associate them with the relevant subnets.
+Allow port 443 in the Security Group for interface endpoints.

 Register a Microsoft SQL Server instance